-- A. The Secretary of the Board, in consultation with and under the immediate supervision of the President, shall perform any and all duties assigned to him by the President. - If the secretary is absent or unable to perform each of the duties assigned to him, the president shall appoint and authorize a person to perform such functions in place of the secretary and for a specified period. - B. The secretary shall keep the seal of the Board and all documents signed by the Board, in original or copy, bearing such seal shall be deemed to be authentic. - C. The secretary shall be responsible for the custody and maintenance of the records and other documents of the Board, including the book of minutes and preparation.
-He will also carry the records, files, and card holders of the Board. - D. The secretary shall keep under his control and supervision of all files, documents, tapes and/or recordings in any electronic or computerized medium, in addition to any other material related to the matters before the forum, which may be delegated to him.
-Except by order of a court or by official action, it will not allow them to be removed from the Board. - E. When cases in which copies of documents in the files of the Board are issued, at the request of a party, the secretary shall certify under his signature that it is a true and exact copy of the original.
+- A. The Secretary of the Board, in consultation with and under the immediate supervision of the President, shall perform any and all duties assigned to him by the President. - B. If the secretary is absent, or for just cause is unable to carry out each of the functions assigned to him, the Appointing Authority will designate and authorize a person to perform said functions of the secretary. - C. The secretary shall keep the seal of the Board and all documents signed by the Board, in original or copy, bearing such seal shall be deemed to be authentic. - D. The secretary shall be responsible for the custody and maintenance of the records and other documents of the Board, including the book of minutes and preparation.
+He will also carry the records, files, and card holders of the Board. - E. The secretary shall keep under his control and supervision of all files, documents, tapes and/or recordings in any electronic or computerized medium, in addition to any other material related to the matters before the forum, which may be delegated to him.
+Except by order of a court or by official action authorized by the Appointing Authority or person designated by it, it will not allow them to be removed from the Board.

-- F. He will prepare the agendas for the parole and victim hearings. - G. He shall be responsibility to ensure that all documentation of matters submitted to the Board for consideration is complete and in order. - H. Inform the Board and the examining officers as to the documents and status of the various cases or matters under consideration. - He will be responsible for notifying the Board's determinations, filing the original of the same in the file on that same date. - J. In any case where the issuance of a summons to any person is required, the Secretary of the Board shall prepare the summons and issue it under his signature. - K. Certify compliance with the notification to the victim required by law.
+- F. When cases in which copies of documents in the files of the Board are issued, at the request of a party, the secretary shall certify under his signature that it is a true and exact copy of the original. - G. He will prepare the agendas for the parole and victim hearings. - H. He shall be responsibility to ensure that all documentation of matters submitted to the Board for consideration is complete and in order. - Inform the Board and the examining officers as to the documents and status of the various cases or matters under consideration. - J. He will be responsible for notifying the Board's determinations, filing the original of the same in the file on that same date. - K. In any case where the issuance of a summons to any person is required, the Secretary of the Board shall prepare the summons and issue it under his signature. - L. Certify compliance with the notification to the victim required by law.